ZarkosCypher/KaliLinux-Build-Script/README.md

 sudo apt autoremove
 sudo apt clean

--Download all wallpapers for Kali and other programs that may be useful on pentests: sudo apt install kali-wallpapers-all cd /usr/share/wordlists sudo apt install seclists sudo apt install keepassxc sudo apt install fcrackzip
+-Download all wallpapers for Kali: sudo apt install kali-wallpapers-all

-cd /usr/share/wordlists
-extracted rockyou.txt.gz file in /usr/share/wordlists to the same directory and kept both the .gz and .txt
+-Wordlists that may be useful on pentests: cd /usr/share/wordlists sudo apt install seclists cd /usr/share/wordlists extracted rockyou.txt.gz file in /usr/share/wordlists to the same directory and kept both the .gz and .txt

--Download usefull wordlists
-sudo apt install seclists
+-Programs that may be useful on pentests: sudo apt install keepassxc sudo apt install fcrackzip

 -Download Firefox Extensions
 wapalizer